-- Caveallett.com Listings are $30 for 3 months or $55 per month for a Premium Listing
+- Caveallett.com Listings are $25 until sold.
+It used to be $30 for 3 months or $55 per month for a Premium Listing.
+It is great to see that they are now along with the same price as other sites.

 - Dreamhorse.com Text Listings are Free.
 Single Photo ads are $20 for 90 days. $40 for 4 photos for 90 days.
 Add a video link for $10.

 - Equinenow.com Text or one photo FREE for 3 months.
 Up to $24.95 for 3 months depending on the options you choose.

 So please look at your options and be careful when you list your horse on Facebook for sale.
 Don't get your Facebook account banned because of the new Facebook Policy of no Animal sales.

 I have found a photo of an email from Facebook stating you can promote links to outside websites with your horses for sale.